didaquis/api-camera/README.md

 # API-camera

-This is a Node.js API for interact with the official Raspberry Pi camera.
+This is a Node.js API to interact with the official Raspberry Pi camera.

 Example of use: `http://192.168.1.35:14159/api-camera/take-image` (of course, you need to use the correct IP and port).
 Make a request to the API root to get the complete documentation.: `http://192.168.1.35:14159` (of course, you need to use the correct IP and port).